 Procedures and Steps to View Network Status in Windows 10. – Whenever your PC come across an internet access issue, you straightaway rush to find its status and other details.
 Two locations in Windows 10 allows seeing the Network Status and other relevant details for your connections.

 In the Network & Internet category of Settings, the Status tab usually displays the situation of your connection.
 It explains whether your PC is connected to the Internet and if so, then it mentions through which network it is connected.
-So, the moment you enter Network & Internet category, the graphical representation on the right side of Network Status will clear you the scenario.
+So, the moment you enter the Network & Internet category, the graphical representation on the right side of Network Status will clear you the scenario.
 Similarly, the Network Connections in the control panel also displays a Network Status dialog box with all the relevant information.
 See the guide below.

 How to View Network Status in Windows 10